aslepyan/CompressiveTactileSubsampling/README.md

 With the proposed sampling modes, reconstruction using a learned dictionary, and SRC, we have designed and conducted several experiments to investigate their feasibility and accuracy.
 Here, we explain the folders for these experiments.

 ### Projectile
 The folder `code\projectile` is for the application of fast detection of a tennis ball (as a projectile) onto the sensor.
 Firstly, you can directly use our data, or you need to collect the tactile images of the bouncing tennis ball by using the file `SubsamplingControl.m` with the binary subsampling mode.
-Then, run each section of `projectileAnalysis.m` to process the projectile's subsampled data and plot the figures shown in the paper.
+Then, run each section of `projectileAnalysis.m` and `instant_angle.m` to process the projectile's subsampled data and plot the figures shown in the paper.
-* The file `projectileAnalysis.m` analyzes the projectile's subsampled data and generates some figures.
+* `projectileAnalysis.m` analyzes the projectile's subsampled data and generates some figures;
+* `instant_angle.m` is the main code for this demo of tracking the instant angle of incidence of a bouncing ball.

 ### Deformation
 The folder `code\deform` is for the application of roughly drawing the shape of deformable objects.
 Firstly, you can directly use our data, or you need to collect the tactile images of some deformable objects (e.g. deflated balloon or elastic objects) by using the file `SubsamplingControl.m` with the binary subsampling mode.
 Then, run each section of `deformAnalysis.m` to process the subsampled data of those deformable objects and draw their rough shape, as shown in the paper.
 * The file `deformAnalysis.m` analyzes the subsampled data of deformable objects and generates a figure depicting their approximate shapes.

+### Full-Body Tactile Sensing
+`code\reconstruction\recDataDisplay.m` is for checking the subsampled and reconstructed images of tactile images from the insole, chest, helmet, glove, leg, and arm.

 ### Real-time Reconstruction and Classification
 The folder `code\realTime` is for the application of real-time reconstruction or classification without any data processing outside the sensor.<br />